rassel25/Parkinson-Disease-Detection/README.md

 Lastly, I used GRIDSEARCH CV for MODEL SELECTION, HYPERPARAMETERS TUNING.

+I have used 5 models to train the model: Support Vector Classifier, kNN Classifier, Gaussian Naive Bayes, Decision Tree Classifier, Random Forest Classifier.

+The best model with its Hyperparameters: SVC(C=10, kernel='poly')

+The ROC_AUC score, precision score, recall score, and f1-score for the training set are: 0.92, 0.96, 0.92, and 0.94.

+The ROC_AUC score, precision score, recall score, and f1-score for the testing set are: 0.87, 0.87, 0.87, and 0.87.

 ## Description of files in Github Repository

 - Data: parkinsons.data